-It was hard letting others take care of my children, feed me, and clean my house!
+Letting others take care of my children, feed me, and clean my house was hard!

-Asking and receiving help helped me not only learn patience,
+Asking for and receiving help helped me not only learn patience,

-but mostly how to be truly humble- and humble enough to ask for help.
+but mostly how to be genuinely humble- and humble enough to ask for help.